 Since 2008, the liabilities of empty properties have increased significantly following the Government’s decision to remove almost all of the previously available reliefs.

 Additionally, we examine the condition of vacant properties subject to any liability.
 We have had significant successes in reducing liabilities of existing buildings to zero where disrepair occurs within properties.
-Where a vacant building is still capable of being assessed fully for rating purposes, then liabilities can be reduced by up to 65% for office buildings and in excess of 75% for industrial/warehouse buildings.

 If you would like any advice on your empty property and its liabilities, please contact one of our experts below.